On what day was the earth created?

 Many people understand this verse to be a summary of the verses that follow, or that this verse is describing events before the start of the first day.

 The first act of creation on the first day was the creation of the heavens and the earth.
-So, “What day was the earth created?”
-The start of the first day.
+So, the answer to the question “What day was the earth created?” is the first day.
+But this isn’t the full picture.
+The next verse explains what the earth looked like immediately after God created it.

 Gen 1:2 The earth was without form, and void; and darkness was on the face of the deep.
 And the Spirit of God was hovering over the face of the waters.